MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/writing-custom-cloudscript.md

 ## Advanced: Errors

-In development, CloudScript Errors will often not be manually triggered - as in the case of `log.error`.
+In development, CloudScript (Legacy) errors will often not be manually triggered - as in the case of `log.error`.

 Fortunately, the response to [ExecuteCloudScript](xref:titleid.playfabapi.com.client.server-sidecloudscript.executecloudscript) contains an [ExecuteCloudScriptResult](xref:titleid.playfabapi.com.client.server-sidecloudscript.executecloudscript#executecloudscriptresult) which includes a [ScriptExecutionError](xref:titleid.playfabapi.com.client.server-sidecloudscript.executecloudscript#scriptexecutionerror) field.
 Adapting the last example from the logging section, we might use it as shown below.